gcacace/redux-socket.io/readme.md

 > **Note:** This middleware must be instructed with the list of events coming from the server.

-Socket.io client->server messages should should be sent by dispatching actions to redux's store, where the action is the payload.
-Socket.io server->client messages should be dispatched as actions when received.

 How to use
 -------------
 ### Installation